Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Platelet transfusions may be used to decrease the risk for bleeding or to stop severe bleeding.

-- Use caution with skin and mouth care.
-Use a soft washcloth and a soft toothbrush.
-This can keep your skin and gums from bleeding.
+- Be careful with skin and mouth care.
+Use a soft washcloth when you bathe.
+Use a soft toothbrush to keep your gums from bleeding.
+Use lip balm to prevent your lips from cracking.
+Apply lotion to dry skin.
 Keep your nails trimmed.
 If you shave, use an electric shaver.

 - Do not strain when you have a bowel movement.
-This can increase pressure in your brain and could cause bleeding.
+The strain can increase pressure in your brain and cause bleeding.
 Ask your healthcare provider about a stool softener or laxative if you are constipated.
 Do not use enemas or suppositories.

 - Use a cool mist humidifier to increase moisture in your home.
-This may help prevent coughing or nosebleeds.
+Moisture may help prevent coughing or nosebleeds.
 Coughing can increase pressure in your brain and could cause bleeding.

 - Avoid activities that may cause scratches or bruises.
-Wear shoes or slippers to protect your feet from injury.
+You may not be able to play contact sports such as football, hockey, or wrestling.
 Ask your healthcare provider which activities are safe for you.

 - Do not take aspirin or NSAIDs.
 These medicines can cause you to bleed and bruise more easily.